Up to 50% off sofas & mattresses — limited‑time deals.

 Daybed sofa with trundle or pop-up bed

-A trundle adds flexibility, but it changes how the piece lives in the room: you need floor clearance, and you may need a thinner secondary mattress to fit the lower frame.
+A trundle adds flexibility, but it changes how the piece lives in the room.
+You need floor clearance, rug clearance, and a mattress plan for both levels if the lower section is meant for real sleep.
+The closest parallel is buying a sofa bed or comparing options in a small-space sleeper roundup.

 How to style a daybed like a sofa